Jeannette Unite: Education and community work

 Unite graduated from Michaelis School of Fine Art in 1986, following 4 years of study.
 From 1987 to 1997, she taught printmaking and general art at Frank Joubert Art Centre, as well as teaching adult education drawing lessons & painting courses.
 During this time, she spent four years in correspondence with UNISA and provided art training to teachers in Nyanga, a local township area.
-From 2011 to2016, she taught the Workshops in Materiality course at Michaelis School of Fine Art, a series of workshops centered around communicating her own unique style of paint preparation and utilization to students.
+From 2011 to 2016, she taught the Workshops in Materiality course at Michaelis School of Fine Art, a series of workshops centered around communicating her own unique style of paint preparation and utilization to students.
 In 2014, she completed her MFA (Masters in Fine Arts) at Michaelis, receiving a distinction.